LAStools/LAStools/bin/las2txt_README.md

     + : the byte-wise B difference to the last point
     V : the waveform data
     E : extra string (-extra)
+    (HSL): the HSL conversion of RGB in range [0,360/100] for each channel
+    (HSV): the HSV conversion of RGB in range [0,360/100] for each channel
+    (hsl): the HSL conversion of RGB in range [0,1] for each channel
+    (hsv): the HSV conversion of RGB in range [0,1] for each channel

+### output separator
+The '-osep [sep]' argument specifies the output format of a text(xyz) output.
+Supported [sep] values:

+  comma
+  tab
+  dot
+  colon
+  semicolon
+  hyphen
+  space

 ## License